jb753/turbigen/src/turbigen/CLI.md

 be needed for.
 Numbering and `-f` are the two ways of not losing a run, and asking for one means never reaching for the other.

+`-f` is still wanted for the third thing a workdir can already hold.
+A config sitting there with no answer beside it yet --- an unrun batch member, or something being drafted --- is nobody's to replace, so `-o` pointed at one refuses.
+Documents are compared rather than text, so re-running the same config into the same directory after a failure is silent, which is the case where insisting would be pure noise.

+**A run that fails keeps its workdir**, holding the config it tried and the log saying how far it got, and a numbered one keeps its number.
+The transcript of a failure is the most useful thing in that directory at that moment, and deleting it to keep the numbering tidy would throw the evidence away for the sake of the filing.
+A number is cheap.

 ### Batches are numbered, not named

 `batch` writes into the next free `batch_NNNN` beside its datum config.